DonEnricoEsteve/ML_NN_Project/README.md

 **src** contains all the code used for data preprocessing, analysis, and visualization

-**results** contains all the results from general decoding, temporal generalization, and representational similarity analysis
+**results** contains all the results from general decoding, temporal generalization, representational similarity analysis, and sensor weight